 NATIONAL CHICKEN CORDON BLEU DAY

-Annually observed on April 4 is National Chicken Cordon Bleu Day.
-It is all about a special dish combining chicken, ham and cheese.
+Each year on April 4th, National Chicken Cordon Bleu Day celebrates a blue ribbon dish that combines chicken, ham, and cheese.

-The French term Cordon Bleu is translated as “Blue Ribbon”.
+The French term Cordon Bleu translates to “Blue Ribbon.”
 This dish is a take on the popular Veal Cordon Bleu.
 It is a flattened chicken breast which is wrapped around ham (or sometimes prosciutto or Canadian bacon) and cheese such as Swiss or Gruyere.
-The chicken is held together with toothpicks and dipped in an egg wash and breaded.
+Toothpicks hold the chicken together before being dipped in an egg wash and breaded.

 The earliest recipe we were able to find was in a March 1964 printing of the Cincinnati Enquirer by the Cincinnati Gourmet Stanley Demos.
 Despite some misconceptions, it is an American dish.
 Demos mentions in his column that he got the idea to try chicken instead of veal “to be different.”
 It has been a popular dish since.